Public transport in Auckland: Future Proposals

-There have also been several station rebuilds, along with plans for new stations.
-Otahuhu Station was extensively rebuilt to connect with a new bus interchange.
-It was reopened in October 2016 to coincide with the launching of a new bus network timetable in South Auckland, Pukekohe and Waiuku.
-Puhinui Station was also rebuilt as a bus-rail interchange to connect Auckland Airport with Manukau Bus Station.
-The new interchange opened on 26 July 2021.
-Construction of new stations at Drury Central, Drury West and Paerātā is underway and is expected to be completed in 2026.

-These improvements have led to rapid growth in rail ridership, from a low of 1 million annual boardings in 1994 to over 20 million in 2017.
-Increasing train frequencies to meet further growth is not possible because of the "dead end" at Britomart Station which means all trains entering and exiting the station need to use the same two tracks.
-In 2016 construction started on the City Rail Link project, a tunnel between Britomart Station and Maungawhau Station designed to address these constraints, provide greater route flexibility across the entire network, and create a more direct route for Western Line services.

 Long-distance services

 While Auckland was historically served by a variety of long-distance passenger train services, including the Kaimai Express and Geyserland Express as recently as 2001, it currently only has two.
 There have been proposals to reintroduce long-distance services, including a network of higher speed rail services linking Auckland with other locations in the Upper North Island, as well as an overnight sleeper train to Wellington.
-So far the only proposal to eventuate has been the 2021 reintroduction of a service connecting Auckland to the neighboring Waikato Region, named Te Huia.
+So far the only proposal to eventuate has been the 2021 reintroduction of a service connecting Auckland to the neighbouring Waikato Region, named Te Huia.
 While the service expanded the long-distance passenger rail options out of Auckland (which had previously just been served by the Northern Explorer), it is still severely limited by low service frequencies and high travel times.